sib-swiss/shell-scripting-training/exercises/instructions/exercises_2.md

     echo "$(sum $@) / $#" | bc -l
 }

-# Function that calculates the sample variance of an array of values.
+# Function that calculates the variance of an array of values.
 function variance {
     local mean_value=$(mean $@)